WaryaWayne/myWorkLog/work_ive_done.md

 ## 2025-04-11

-**chatUI/backend**
+**Project 50**

+- I made the chat input take max 250 characters so user cannot spam.
+Added size guide table.
+Started unsubscribe page. and more...

+**Project 67**

 - I made the send message view max 250 characters.
-Adding to frontend protection.
+Adding to Project 83323 protection.
 Now will strip everything paste 250 characters.
 Re added product descriptions and images+videos.
 Collected static files to serve in prod.
 Most important change is that we updated all the allauth emails to now match our new style. and more...

-**chatUI/frontend**

-- I made the chat input take max 250 characters so user cannot spam.
-Added size guide table.
-Started unsubscribe page. and more...

 **Total commits:** 2

 ## 2025-04-13

-**chatUI/backend**
+**Project 50**

+- Added the fonts + container to index.css.
+Will add meta tags to all pages.
+- Added feedback and data deletion and the feedback endpoints for our Project 8333327.

+**Project 67**

 - Added feedback and data deletion models, urls, views and serializers.
 Final commit before prod.

-**chatUI/frontend**

-- Added the fonts + container to index.css.
-Will add meta tags to all pages.
-- Added feedback and data deletion and the feedback endpoints for our backend.

 **Total commits:** 3

 ## 2025-04-15

-**chatUI/frontend**
+**Project 50**

 - changed login / signup button to say log out.
 Since unauthed user won't make it to the chat.
 Added handle Logout, and then redirect them to login clearing cookies and queryClient.
 Added a tracksuit and sweatsuit images to the right sidebar.
 Added a special disclaimer to the right sidebar as well and our copy right with year.
 - changed auto complete for login to default to email instead of username.
 Since everyone will have email.